Resetting the Optimizer in Deep RL: An Empirical Study: Introduction

-Leaning on this insight, we challenge the standard practice of employing the optimizer without ever resetting its internal parameters.
-In particular, similar to Bengio et al.~\cite{bengio2021correcting} we ask if the internal parameters accumulated by the optimizer in the previous iterations can still be useful in computing a good update to the parameters of the neural network in the current iteration.
-Could it be the case that in most cases relying on gradient computations pertaining to the previous iterations is just contaminating the internal parameters, and ultimately negatively affecting the performance of the RL agent?
-We answer these question affirmatively through various experiments and ablations.
+Realizing that the RL agent faces a sequence of optimization problems, a natural practice would be to reset the optimizer at the beginning of each new optimization problem.
+However, in deep RL, modern optimization algorithms are employed often without ever resetting their internal parameters.
+We question this standard practice, and in particular, similar to Bengio et al.~\cite{bengio2021correcting} we ask if the internal parameters accumulated by the optimizer in the previous iterations can still be useful in updating the parameters of the neural network in the current iteration.
+Could it be the case that in most cases relying on gradient computations pertaining to the previous iterations is just contaminating the internal parameters?
+And ultimately, can this negatively affect the performance of the RL agent?
+We answer these questions through various experiments.

-We then propose a simple modification where we reset the internal parameters of the optimizer at the beginning of each iteration.
-Stated differently, rather than only resetting the optimizer at the beginning of the entire learning process, we reset the optimizer whenever we move to the next iteration.
-We show that this remarkably simple augmentation significantly improves the performance of the competitive Rainbow algorithm~\citep{rainbow} when used in conjunction with various optimizers.
-Most notably, under the standard Adam optimizer~\citep{KingmaB14}, we observe that resetting unleashes the true power of Adam and ultimately results in much better reward performance, suggesting that resetting the optimizer is a favorable choice for practitioners in value-function optimization.
+We then propose a simple modification to existing RL agents where we reset the internal parameters of their optimizer at the beginning of each iteration.
+Using the deep RL terminology, each time we update the target network, we also reset the internal parameters of the optimizer.
+We show that this remarkably simple augmentation significantly improves the performance of the competitive Rainbow agent~\citep{rainbow} when used in conjunction with various optimizers.
+Most notably, under the standard Adam optimizer~\citep{KingmaB14}, we observe that resetting unleashes the true power of Adam and ultimately results in much better reward performance, suggesting that resetting the optimizer is a more promising choice in the context of value-function optimization.